pizzuhh/pizzeria/README.md

 # pizzeria
 A basic chat app written in C++ using unix sockets.
 ### Note
-The pre-built binaries are outdated most of the time so it's recommended to bult the project yourself.
+The pre-built binaries are outdated most of the time so it's recommended to build the project yourself.
 Check [Building](#Building)
 - [Features](#features)
 - [Building](#building)
 - [V2.5 release notes](#v25)